dacbuione/hilios-clone/README.md

 # Hilios Clone

-A modern clone of the Hilios project with enhanced features and improved UI/UX.
+A modern clone of the Hilios project with enhanced features and improved UI/UX, built with Vite.

 ## Features